marbenMB/Cub3d/README.md

 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 The goal of the project is to make a dynamic view inside a maze, in which you’ll have to find your way ( The bonus part implements doors also ).

 # Version
-🔴 This version is compatible with MacOs only if you want Linux version use Linux branch instead of master.
+🔴 This version is compatible with MacOs only if you want Linux version use Linux branch instead of main.

 ## Usage :
 ```bash